Stagyrite/dust/README.md

 # [O]xxxxxx[[/\/\/\/\ DUST/\/\/\/\/\ >

 * 🎮 It's a dungeon-crawling game ported to 3DS.
 I'd call it ___dustlike___, but it's roguelike.
+* 🎲 Inspired by [DSband](https://github.com/eltikia/openroguelike/discussions/6 "Nintendo 3DS port · eltikia/openroguelike · Discussion #6") (an [OpenRoguelike](https://github.com/eltikia/openroguelike "eltikia/openroguelike: The beginning of something that might end as a roguelike development library.
+But we'll see.") port to softmodded 3DS).
-* 🗡️ That single-line ASCII art above is a sword, and the name 'Dust' is carved on it.
+* 🗡️ The above single-line ASCII art depicts a sword with the name 'Dust' carved.
 * 🐡 [Dust copyright policy](https://github.com/Stagyrite/dust/blob/main/LICENSE "dust/LICENSE at main · Stagyrite/dust") states that you're free to use it, although it's not 100% copyleft.

 ## Contents